Darkhawk: Infinity Countdown

-After the events of Avengers Arena as seen during the "Infinity Countdown" storyline, Powell is shown to have joined the New York Police Department and is engaged to a woman named Miranda, with whom he has shared his history as Darkhawk.
+During the "Infinity Countdown" storyline, Powell is shown to have joined the New York Police Department and is engaged to a woman named Miranda, with whom he has shared his history as Darkhawk.
 He experiences frequent visions of the Tree of Shadows in Null Space despite the Darkhawk amulet being damaged and no longer allowing him to change form.
 One day, he is sent out to the Wonderland Amusement Park, the place where he first became Darkhawk, to investigate a disturbance.
-There, he is accosted by two dirty cops and almost attacked when he refuses their offer to take bribes.
-The group is soon attacked by two members of the Shi'ar Fraternity of Raptors, with one able to take Powell's amulet and use it to change into a heavily damaged Razor.
+There, he is accosted by two cops and almost attacked when he refuses their offer to take bribes.
+The group is attacked by two members of the Shi'ar Fraternity of Raptors, with one taking Powell's amulet and using it to change into Razor.
 The Razor personality asserts control, defeats the other Shi'ar, and teleports Powell to the Datasong in a place it calls "The Perch," where all of the android's memories of its time with Powell are stored.
-Razor, now calling itself Darkhawk, tells Powell that his compassion and dedication to justice have imprinted upon it, with it wants to rejoin with him to stop the Shi'ar Raptors from releasing the true Fraternity of Raptor androids from Null Space.
-Powell accepts and becomes Darkhawk once more, merging in both body and mind with the Darkhawk android and gaining a new, more powerful form.
-Seeking a means to get to space, Darkhawk soon encounters Death's Head, who is on Earth to collect a bounty for Darkhawk's armor.
-After a brief scuffle, Darkhawk realizes that Death's Head would have a spaceship and moves to strike a deal.
+Razor, now calling itself Darkhawk, tells Powell that his compassion and dedication to justice have imprinted upon it, with it wants to rejoin with him to stop the Shi'ar Raptors from releasing the true Fraternity of Raptors.
+Powell accepts and becomes Darkhawk once more, merging with the Darkhawk android and gaining a new, more powerful form.